ilyes-ced/graphNote/README.md

   - [x] backspace to delete item
   - [x] tab to add indent to item
   - [x] multi line paste create an item for each line
-- [ ] polish the drag and drop from the sidebar
+- [ ] polish the drag and drop from the sidebar (fix exact position)
 - [x] fix the viewport:
   - [x] scroll right and bottom
   - [x] placing item outside tyo the right or left extends the canvas